Alex Garland: Film

-In 2002, Garland wrote the screenplay for Danny Boyle's 28 Days Later, starring Cillian Murphy.
-He has said that the script was influenced by 1970s zombie films and British science fiction like The Day of the Triffids.
-Video games such as the Resident Evil series also served as an influence for 28 Days Later, with Garland crediting the first game for revitalizing the zombie genre.
+In 2002, Garland wrote the screenplay for Danny Boyle's film 28 Days Later, starring Cillian Murphy.
+He has said that the script was influenced by 1970s zombie films and English science fiction like The Day of the Triffids.
+The Resident Evil series also served as an influence for 28 Days Later, with Garland crediting the first game for revitalizing the zombie genre.
 Inspiration for the "Rage" virus came from real-world infections such as Ebola and filoviruses.
 He won a Best Screenplay honor at the 2004 Fangoria Chainsaw Awards for his script of the film.

 In 2005, Garland wrote a screenplay for a film adaptation of Halo.
 D. B. Weiss and Josh Olson rewrote this during 2006 for a 2008 release, although the film was later canceled.
 In 2007, he wrote the screenplay for the film Sunshine, which was his second screenplay to be directed by Danny Boyle and to star Cillian Murphy.
 Garland served as an executive producer on 28 Weeks Later, the sequel of 28 Days Later.
 He wrote the screenplay for the 2010 film Never Let Me Go, based on the novel by Kazuo Ishiguro.
 He also wrote the script for Dredd, an adaptation of the Judge Dredd comic book series from 2000 AD.
 In 2018, Karl Urban, who played the eponymous role in the film, stated that it was Garland who deserved credit for also directing Dredd.

-Garland made his directorial debut with Ex Machina, a 2014 feature film based on his own story and screenplay.
-Starring Domhnall Gleeson, Alicia Vikander and Oscar Isaac. the film won a Jury Prize at the 2015 Gerardmer Film Festival and earned Garland a nomination for an Academy Award for Best Original Screenplay.
+Garland made his directorial debut with Ex Machina, a 2014 feature film based on his own story and screenplay, starring Domhnall Gleeson, Alicia Vikander and Oscar Isaac.
+The film won a Jury Prize at the 2015 Gerardmer Film Festival, and earned Garland a nomination for an Academy Award for Best Original Screenplay.
 Garland's second film, Annihilation (2018), was based on Jeff VanderMeer's 2014 science fiction novel of the same name.
 Garland has described it as "an adaptation [that] was a memory of the book," rather than book-referenced screenwriting, to capture the "dream like nature" and tone of his reading experience.
 Production began in 2016, and the film was released in February 2018.